Demand Drafts vs Cheques: When to Use Which Payment Instrument

 Understanding What A Cheque Is

-A cheque is a paper document that tells your bank to pay a certain amount of money from your account to someone else.
-It’s a common way to make payments, especially for larger sums or when you need a record of the transaction.
-You’ll find cheques in a chequebook issued by your bank.
+A cheque is a written instruction from you to your bank, asking them to pay a specific amount of money from your account to another person or organisation.
+It is a common way to make payments, especially for larger sums or when you need a record of the transaction.
+You will find cheques in a chequebook issued by your bank.

-When you write a cheque, you’re essentially giving permission for money to be taken from your account.
+When you write a cheque, you are essentially giving permission for money to be taken from your account.
 This payment method relies on you having enough money in your account for the cheque to be honoured.
+Your bank account must have sufficient balance for the transaction to go through successfully.

 To issue a cheque, you must have an active bank account, usually a savings or current account, with a chequebook facility.
 The funds for the payment will be drawn directly from this account when the cheque is presented.
-It’s crucial to always maintain sufficient balance to avoid problems.
+It is crucial to always maintain sufficient balance to avoid problems.

-When you use a cheque, three main parties are involved.
+When you use a cheque, three main parties are involved in the transaction.
 You, as the person writing the cheque, are called the ‘drawer’.

 Your bank, which holds your account and will make the payment, is the ‘drawee bank’.
 The person or organisation receiving the money is known as the ‘payee’.